wp-plugins/wp-email-template/readme.txt

 == Upgrade Notice ==

+= 1.1.3 =
+Upgrade now for full compatibility with WordPress 4.0 and WooCommerce 2.2

 = 1.1.2.4 =
 Upgrade you plugin now for 1 new Mandrill API BCC sender feature (send to multiple BCC addresses) and 2 bug fixes.